I

 You would expect to see some grasses along a shoreline.
 I cut several 3-4-inch pieces off the tips of some onion grass I had on hand and inserted them along the shoreline in bunches of four to five.

-The trees behind the house are fronds pulled from a plastic hanging plant.
+I pull some fronds from a plastic hanging plant to stand in for trees behind the house.
 Sheet moss makes up the rest of the scene.
 I dotted it with little white flowers, which are fake baby’s breath cut off a floral stem.

-Your can add small touches like this pile of logs for the house’s fireplace.
-They were made by cutting pieces off of a thin, decorative wood stem I had on hand.
+Your can add small touches like this pile of logs for the home’s fireplace.
+I made them by cutting pieces off of a thin, decorative wood stem I had on hand.
+However, the cheapest option is to use found twigs for the purpose.

-The little houses and figurines used for these miniature gardens were found at Dollar Tree.
+I found the fairy houses and figurines used for these miniature gardens at Dollar Tree.
 These houses can be outfitted with tea lights or string lights, in the same way a Christmas village house can, so you can light them up if you want to.

-If you enjoyed this post, be sure to sign up for my monthly Dollar Store Style newsletter.
+If you enjoyed this post, be sure to sign up for the Dollar Store Style newsletter.
 You’ll get a new article every month, along with a Find of the Week, a Quick Tip and much more!